dbaker-rh/znc-irslackd/README.md

 * Mostly cloned from upstream https://github.com/znc/znc-docker but updated to use fedora.
 * I do not follow ZNC's recommendation and drop an initial/empty config into place before first use.
 * The rolling deployment strategy usually causes znc to detect the old file lock - we forcefully break the lock if needed in order to start.
+* The initial admin password is generated when the deployment config is created.
+As soon as you change it, the environment variable containing the original one will be present but incorrect.